Sara-Sundin/SizeMeApp/README.md

 # DATABASE OVERVIEW

 The database schema for SizeMeApp is designed to efficiently manage user data, blog content, and user interactions.
-It consists of five main tables:
+It consists of six main tables:

-CustomUser – Stores user details, including authentication and profile information.
+- CustomUser – Stores user details, including authentication and profile information.
-Post – Represents blog posts, which can only be created by admin users.
+- Post – Represents blog posts, which can only be created by admin users.
-Comment – Allows all users to comment on blog posts.
+- Comment – Allows all users to comment on blog posts.
-LikePost – Manages the many-to-many relationship between users and posts, tracking likes.
+- LikePost – Manages the many-to-many relationship between users and posts, tracking likes.
+- Newsletter – Handles newsletter content
-Newsletter & Subscriber – Handles newsletter content and email subscriptions.
+- Subscriber – Handles email subscriptions.

 The schema ensures clear relationships between users and content while maintaining scalability for future enhancements.

 ![Database ERD Schema](assets/images_readme/database_erd_diagram.jpg)